 Future Finance offers students the opportunity to apply for a loan of up to £40,000.

 *Please note that the information provided on the University of Leicester’s website is not, and shall not be deemed to constitute, advice, an endorsement or a recommendation regarding any loan product.
 You should always ensure that a particular loan product is suitable for you and seek independent professional advice if needed.
 The University of Leicester does not assume any liability for any content on external third party websites that it provides hyperlinks to.
 The third party website provider is liable for the accuracy of the content and information it provides on its website.

 International (non-EU) funding

 If you live outside the EU, try contacting your government's Ministry of Education for details of scholarships or loans.
 The British Council, the UK's international organisation for educational and cultural matters, has offices in 110 countries and can advise on sources of funding.
 You may want to visit Education UK’s section on scholarships for more information.

 There are also a number of charities and foundations you may want to consider contacting regarding funding.
 A few notable foundations are the Aga Khan Foundation, the African Educational Trust and the Said Foundation.
-A list of organisations can be found on the Postgraduate Studentships website.

 Students from the USA